Braves vs. Athletics Player Props Betting Odds

 Rooker Stats

 - Brent Rooker has eight doubles, 11 home runs, 26 walks and 32 RBI (43 total hits).
-He has stolen one base.
+He's also stolen one base.

 - He's slashing .261/.367/.509 on the season.